-Varicose veins are abnormally swollen, twisted, or painful veins that have filled with blood.
-They most often occur in the legs.
+Varicose veins are abnormally swollen, twisted, or painful veins that are filled with blood.
+They most often occur in the lower legs.

 Below are some questions you may want to ask your health care provider to help you take care of your varicose veins.

 - What causes them?
 What makes them worse?

 - What sort of tests do I need if I have varicose veins?

 Do I need to treat my varicose veins?
 If I do not treat them, how quickly will they get worse?
 Are there serious complications or problems if I do not treat them?

 Are there medicines that can treat my varicose veins?

 - Which ones would be best for me?

 - Will they get rid of my varicose veins, or will I always need to wear them?